illuin-tech/colpali/README.md

 ## Community Projects

-Several community projects and ressources have been developed around ColPali to facilitate its usage.
+Several community projects and resources have been developed around ColPali to facilitate its usage.
 Feel free to reach out if you want to add your project to this list!

 <details>
 <summary><strong>🔽 Libraries 📚</strong></summary>